 This post is a great way to go into depth on some of the finer points I’ve presented about scanning and organizing the results of family history research.

 These Are a Few of My Favorite (Genealogy) Things:

 GraphicConverter, which has many of the functions of PhotoShop Elements, is a Macs only as a shareware program at LemkeSoft.com.

 I have not used it personally, but Easy Graphic Converter looks similar and runs on all versions of Windows.

-A bit more expensive but with more features and functionality is the home version of Photoshop from Adobe, called Photoshop Elements 9, available for Windows and Mac.
+A bit more expensive but with more features and functionality is the home version of Photoshop from Adobe, called Photoshop Elements 15, available for Windows and Mac, ~$70-80.

 External Hard Drive:

 Leading manufacturers of external hard drives include Seagate, Western Digital, and LaCie.
-I use the Seagate FreeAgent GoFlex Desk 1 TB USB 2.0 External Hard Drive as my desktop external hard drive for backups.
-It comes with Windows-based backup software and connects to your computer via USB cable.
+I use as my desktop external hard drive for backups this external drive:

 I have a scanner as part of a multi-function printer, but increasingly I use a small, lightweight, and very portable scanner I bought this summer for a research trip.
 It has all the functions of a desktop scanner.

 Its portability makes it invaluable when visiting relatives, and it also works nicely set up in front of the tv so that you can scan while you watch tv: